anubhavsrivastava/react-for-electron-only/README.md

         }
         ...

-    This is render `div.electron-ui` on electron and `div.browser-ui` on browser.
+    This will render `div.electron-ui` on electron and `div.browser-ui` on browser.

 3.  `ForNonElectronOnly` (supports fallbackComponent prop)